NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ```
 ````

-* Guess how this will affect the final file.
-Press Knit and look at the generated file.
-Were you right?
+* How do you think this will affect the rendered file?
+Press *Knit* and check if you were right.
 * Remove the `echo = FALSE` option and add `eval = FALSE` instead:

 ````